mu-semtech/mu-authorization/README.md

 - `LOG_DELTA_MESSAGES` Allows logging of delta messages as they're sent to other consumers
 - `LOG_DELTA_CLIENT_COMMUNICATION` Allows logging of the communication caused by the delta system

+# Configuration files

+mu-authorization can receive a configuration file for the user groups as well as for the delta system.

+A standard mu-semtech stack ensures the configuration files are stored in `./config/authorization/`.
+This can then be mounted with the volume `./config/authorization:/config`.

+## User groups

+The user groups should be accessible either on `/config/user_groups.ex` or in `/config/config.ex`.
+In your standard mu-semtech stack you'll probably save this in `./config/authorization/user_groups.ex`.

+## Delta

+The delta system allows to configure which clients will receive messages.
+This file needs to be accessible on `/config/delta.ex`.
+In your standard mu-semtech stack you'll probably save this in `./config/deltas.ex`.

 # Sparql parsing and rewriting
 This module offers a SPARQL parser for elixir.